dynamicspartnersee/dynamicspartnersee.github.io/apps/estonian-banking-formats/docs/en-US/help.md

 After the installation of extension page **Estonian Banking Formats Setup** must be opened, because this triggers the background installation of formats needed (_Data Exchange Definitions, Bank Export/Import Setup, Document Layouts_).
 Page must be opened in every company, where Estonian Banking Formats shall be used.

-## Payment Reference Numbers for Sales
+## Payment Reference Numbers for Sales and Service Invoices
 Using payment reference numbers in sales helps you apply cash receipts and invoices when processing bank statements.

-To use payment reference numbers in sales, open **Estonian Banking Formats Setup** and set **Sales Reference No.** as:
+To use payment reference numbers in sales- and service invoices, open **Estonian Banking Formats Setup** and set **Sales Reference No.** as:
-- *Create from Customer No.* - In this case, the **Payment Refernece No.** will be generated for new customers and then taken from customers to the new invoices.
+- *Create from Customer No.* - In this case, the **Payment Refernece No.** will be generated for new customers and then taken from customers to the new sales- and service invoices.
-- *Create from Invoice No.* - In this case, if **Payment Refernece No.** is empty before posting, it will be generated from invoice number in the posting process.
+- *Create from Invoice No.* - In this case, if **Payment Refernece No.** on sales invoice header is empty before posting, then it will be generated from invoice number in the posting process.
+For service invoices it will always be generated from service invoice number.

 ## Sales Document Layouts
 Three new custom layouts has been added to provide commonly used company and banking information on sales documents: